pellepelster/solidblocks/doc/content/test/_index.md

 {{% include "/snippets/solidblocks-test-gradle/src/test/kotlin/solidblocks/test/gradle/FactoryMethodUsage.kt" %}}
 ```

+> [!INFO]
-The extension automatically manages the lifecycle of created resources and cleans up everything when the test is finished.
+> When used from the extension, all created resources are automatically managed and cleaned up when the tests are finished.

 ## Logging

 All produced log output is marked with its origin, to make it easy to distinguish it from other logs during a test run.
-The following snippets contains an example log with some log statements form the library itself `[INFO]`, logs from forked commands `[STDOUT]` and logs from a cloud-init run `[CLOUDINIT]`
+The following snippets contains an example log with some log statements form the library itself `[INFO]`, logs from forked commands `[STDOUT]` and logs from a cloud-init run `[CLOUDINIT]` of a provisioned server.

 ```shell
 [     INFO] Terraform checksums already downloaded at '/home/pelle/git/solidblocks/solidblocks-test/.cache/terraform_1.14.2_SHA256SUMS'